dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 after a feature branch is populated with the existing data for the use case category and the new data is added there.
 This data is used for testing the new use case in the automated tests.
-When the pull request for the new use case is approved, the new data is moved into the develop branch version of the data so that it will be available for future tests.
+When the pull request for the new use case is approved, the new data is moved into the version of the data that corresponds to the upcoming release (i.e. v4.1) so that it will be available for future tests.
 More details on this process can be found in the :ref:`use_case_input_data` section of the Add Use Cases chapter of the Contributor's Guide.